hotwebmatter/gatsby-training/content/bonus-lessons/2-pagination.md

 The `gatsby-awesome-pagination` plugin can be used to configure pagers on your lists of content.
-You can follow the examples in the corresponding Code Karate YouTube vidoe to see it in action.
+You can follow the examples in the corresponding Code Karate YouTube video to see it in action.

 <YoutubeEmbed link="https://www.youtube.com/embed/KJyxJYKLm6g" />